waggle-sensor/sensors/v4.1/README.md

 Initialization, configuration, enable, disable, read, and write functions for sensors, which have sensor id, are defined in Sensor*.ino files with regard to its sensor id, and for sensors just added on the metsense board can use call functions in Bus*.ino.
 Bus*.ino is related to bus type and address or pin number of the sensor.

+### Configuration Information from chemsense and alpha sensor
+Configuration information **DO NOT follow waggle and coresense packet format**.
+To collect data of configutation information, user need to send request packet to coresense firmware.
+User can use coresense firmware, but the plugin cannot decode the data.
+To decode the data, the plugin needs to be modified.
+The configuration data will be sent with starting statement ("Start sending Alpha sensor/Chemsense configuration") and ending statement ("End sending Alpha sensor/Chemsense configuration").
+Data length between the two statements differ for each case.

 ### Flashing firmware using makefile
 Makefile in /waggle-sensor/senssros/v4.1/integrated/firmware does complie, build, and flash onto the board.
 Binary file of the firmware is created in bin folder in the directory.